Study with us

 Digital Archiving Procedures and Standards

 There must be clear procedures governing ingest, storage, processing of and access to digital archival materials.
 These will be developed in line with emerging standards and best practices for digital preservation.

 The implementation of the digital preservation policy within the Churchill Archives Centre is the responsibility of the Senior Management Team of the Churchill Archives Centre under the leadership of the Director, who in turn reports to the Archives Committee (including the Archives Executive Committee) and to the Governing Body of College.
 The day to day management of digital archival material will be devolved to the professional staff of the Archives Centre, who will be expected to follow agreed procedures following appropriate training.

 The College Bursar has responsibility for College compliance with Data Protection and Freedom of Information legislation, and the College Records Manager has delegated responsibility for the management through retention schedules of non current College electronic records.

 The College IT department currently play an essential role in ensuring the backup of the college’s systems, including the vault servers.
 In the future it must also play a role in advising on technical solutions for requirements, in helping to integrate solutions with the college’s IT systems, and in supporting the required hardware and software.

-The policy will be approved by the Archives Executive Committee and then communicated to all archives staff.
-It will be stored along side other key policy documents and used to inform discussions with potential depositors of digital archival material.
+The policy will be approved by the Archives Executive Committee and then communicated to all Archives staff.
+It will be used to inform discussions with potential depositors of digital archival material.

 The policy will be audited as part of the National Archives accreditation review.

-The Churchill Archives Centre might invite external audit of procedures from appropriate experts in University Library or other specialist repositories.
+The Churchill Archives Centre might invite external audit of procedures from appropriate experts in the Cambridge University Libraries or other specialist repositories.